★★★★★

 It is simply a matter of carefully considering the options in order to pair your requirements with an appropriate lender you can count on.

-How soon after bankruptcy can you get a Mortgage?
+How soon after bankruptcy can you get a mortgage?

 In the immediate aftermath of declaring bankruptcy, qualifying for any kind of credit can be extremely difficult.
 Particularly when major banks and lenders are concerned, those who have recently been declared bankrupt are excluded from almost all lines of credit across the board.